mohitkalajain/mohitkalajain/README.md

  <a href="https://www.buymeacoffee.com/mohitkala0s" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 </div>

+Hi I am a sr software developer with 5.6 years of experience and a strong passion for building scalable and reliable web applications using the latest technologies and frameworks.
+My expertise includes:

+🚀 My Expertise

+☁ Cloud Technologies
+AWS, Azure

+☸Container / Orchestration
+Kubernetes, Docker, AKS, Container Registry

+💻 Cloud Tools
+Elastic Search, Serilog, Kibana, Azure Function

+ ♾ CI/CD Tools
+Azure DevOps, GitHub, GitHub Actions.

+🌐 Development
+ Microservices, .NET Core, Asp.Net MVC, Entity Framework, LINQ, React, HTML, CSS, JavaScript, JQuery

+🧊 Database
+Postgres SQL, Microsoft SQL, Cassandra, Elastic Search, Redis

+📅 Task Management
+Slack, Jira, Azure Boards, Trello

+As a developer, I am committed to using technology to solve real-world problems and deliver value to customers.
+I have a particular interest in Microservices architecture, which has enabled me to design and implement complex systems that are highly modular, resilient, and easy to maintain.

+One of my strengths as a developer is my ability to communicate complex technical concepts in simple terms.
+I enjoy collaborating with people from diverse backgrounds and learning from others.
+I believe that teamwork is essential for success, and I always strive to contribute positively to any project I am working on.

+If you are looking for a highly skilled software developer who is passionate about delivering high-quality work and solving real-world problems, then I would love to hear from you.
+Let's connect and explore how we can work together to bring your ideas to life.

 <!-- <div align="center"> <img src="https://github.com/Matrix278/Matrix278/blob/master/assets/matrix-has-you.gif" alt="matrix278" /> </div> -->

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=matrix278&theme=onedark&row=2&column=3" alt="matrix278" /></a> </p> -->